tModLoader/tModLoader/PortingNotes_1.4.5.md

 - DustID.Spider and InfernoFlame are new and differ from names we made up in TML.cs file, remove our entries?
 - SpriteCharacterData is class now.
 - Terraria.Testing.Cloning.CloneByReference shares name with tmod class.
 Problem?
 Same purpose?
 Investigate.
-- Item.NewItem changed even more.
-Need to investigate how this affects porting.

 # New Fields that might need more documentation